 With murder, lust, and greed.

-I don’t care if you believe in the sentiments expressed in these hymns or not, they are not poetry.
-They don’t do justice to the sentiments expressed.
+I don’t care if you believe in the sentiments expressed in these hymns or not, they are not poetic.
+They don’t do justice to the sentiments express.
 For many of the hymns I wondered if Atwood did her research in contemporary megachurches to come up with the appropriate amount of bathos.
 If that is the case — brilliant!
 But she’s serious.
 Besides comparing her work to Blake and Bunyan, she has made the hymns available online if anyone would like to use them for “amateur devotional or environmental purposes.”
 It takes a certain amount of pride to set oneself up as a de facto poet for some movement, but she’s apparently got it.
 Which might also explain the large cathedral gatherings, promoting the release of this book, where the hymns are sang by a choir.

 And now for my real problem with the book: if Atwood had offered something worthy of the cause it pretends to promote, then go to!
-However, The Year of the Flood is nothing more than a slight thriller mascarading as serious literature.
+However, The Year of the Flood is nothing more than a slight thriller masquerading as serious literature.
 It is unfortunately just as full of stock images and techniques as it is of cutesy futuristic lingo.
 In its exaggerated portrayal, it does not analyze our current culture.
 Its only critique is made in blunt and obvious references.
 Again, the shallow treatment makes it seem as though Atwood is throwing these references in the text not to critique, not to discuss, but rather to come across as important.
 Here’s one reference topical for us in America.
 It’s just thrown into the narrative to further show how bad this future is:

 Nobody could get public wellness coverage unless they had no money of their own whatsoever.